Vital Records Online

 Order with confidence

-Learn how to order Georgia Birth Certificates from the DPH-SOVR.
+Learn how to order Georgia Birth Certificate from the DPH-SOVR.
 The current processing time is 8 to 10 weeks.
 The state fee is $25.00, with additional copies costing $5.00 for additional copies each.
 Rush processing is not available at this time.
 Authorized individuals who can order include the person on record, certain family members, legal representatives, and other third parties with a court order.

 How to Order a Georgia Birth Certificate